 Of course, not all conspiracy theories are completely illogical.
 There are even some that turned out to be true.
 But the reasons why people accept conspiracy theories are often completely illogical.

 For example, anti-vaxxers would often point out that someone has died after being vaccinated.
 But there is a total disconnection between cause and effect in this statement.
 Dying after the vaccine does not imply that the death was from the vaccine.
-This kind of faulty logic is no different from saying that regularly drinking water will kill you, because everyone who has ever died used to regularly drink water.
+This kind of faulty logic is no different from saying that regularly drinking water will kill you because everyone who has ever died used to regularly drink water.

-Another example of a faulty logic that you can see among conspiracy theorists is the statement that if some information is only available on some small website that very few people know about and nowhere else, then it must be the truth that is censored by the governments and the mainstream media.
+Another example of faulty logic that you can see among conspiracy theorists is the statement that if some information is only available on some small website that very few people know about and nowhere else, then it must be the truth that is censored by the governments and the mainstream media.
 An average software developer would laugh at this statement!
-They wouldn’t understand how can’t someone see that the most obvious explanation – it’s juts all made up.
+They wouldn’t understand how can’t someone see that the most obvious explanation – it’s just all made up.

-Finally, it’s just outright stupid when someone finds a picture of a famous person with a quote and uses it as an evidence.
+Finally, it’s just outright stupid when someone finds a picture of a famous person with a quote and uses it as evidence.
 Well, as my buddy Abe Lincoln said:

 4. Interruptions for chit-chat

 Software developers absolutely hate it when you interrupt them without a good reason.